Please Take Action Now

 Dear Secretary of State

 East Anglia One North (EA1N) and East Anglia Two (EA2) Offshore Wind Applications

 East Anglia will play a significant part in achieving the UK’s 40GW wind power goals by 2030.
 I endorse these important goals.
 At the same time, the government has stated on page 80 of the Energy White Paper ‘Powering Our Net Zero Future’, “to minimise the impact on local communities, we will implement a more efficient approach to connecting offshore generation to the mainland grid”.
 I wholeheartedly support this intention.

-It has become increasingly apparent that the severe adverse impacts of these projects on our onshore environment, local tourist economy and coastal communities far outweigh the benefits of this particular onshore infrastructure plan.
+Over the course of the Examinations, it became increasingly apparent that the severe adverse impacts of these projects on our onshore environment, local tourist economy and coastal communities far outweigh the benefits of this particular onshore infrastructure plan.

 To locate an Energy Hub, possibly the biggest of its kind in the UK (currently seven substations and inter-connectors are being proposed for Friston) in the midst of one of the UK’s most fragile nature based tourism destinations, will lead to: the decimation of a thriving tourism economy, the principal revenue stream for the Suffolk Heritage Coast; the destruction of biodiversity as multiple cable corridors cut through the protected landscapes of the Suffolk AONB and Suffolk Sandlings, and the decline of the health and well-being of those rural communities whose lives will never be the same.
 It is needless destruction, when it is clear that there are more appropriate brownfield or industrialised sites such as Bradwell or Grain, which are better aligned with government policy.